yeoneung/icml_rebuttal/README.md

 # Reviewer 1

-We thank you for your insightful comments and interesting questions!
-We are glad that you positively highlight our theoretical insights.
-Please find the answers to your questions below.
+Thank you for your insightful comments and engaging questions.
+Here are answers to your concerns and questions.

 - Q1:

-  - Thank you for bringing up the dimensionality problem.
+  - Equation (8) demonstrates that the iteration count scales with $\lambda\_{\min}$, approximately $\lambda_{\min} \approx 1/n$ where $n$ represents the state dimension.
+Consequently, the iteration growth remains at most linear in $n$.
+Although not explicitly stated in the paper, our computations for $n=2,4,6,8,10$ reveal sublinear growth.

-  - To motivate our approach, we would like to mention Theorem 2.3 where it is noted that the stepsize $\gamma= O\big (\frac{\lambda\_{\min}}{\lambda\_{\max}^2}\big )$ and the number of iterations $N$ satisfy $N = O  \big ((\frac{\lambda\_{\max}}{\lambda\_{\min}} )^2\big )$ to achieve $1/{\lambda_{\min}}$ rate of convergence when the standard ULA is used.
-On the other hand, by normalizing the potential $\nabla^2U$ with the preconditioner constructed from the data, we have a uniform bound of the curvature of $\nabla^2 U$ (Lemma 3.1), which allows us to use a smaller number of step iterations as suggested in (8) while achieving a better regret bound.
+  - Our approach is further motivated by Theorem 2.3, where it is established that the step size $\gamma= O(\lambda_{\min}/\lambda_{\max}^2)$ and the number of iterations $N$ satisfy $N = O((\lambda_{\max}/\lambda_{\min})^2)$ for achieving a convergence rate of $1/\lambda_{\min}$ with ULA.
+By normalizing the potential $\nabla^2U$ with a preconditioner derived from the data (Lemma 3.1), we achieve a uniform bound on the curvature of $\nabla^2 U$, enabling a smaller number of step iterations as suggested in (8) while attaining superior regret bounds.

+- Q2:

-- Q2: Removing the restrictive assumption in (Ouyang et al., 2019) 's restrictive assumption leads to the exponential growth of the state norm, causing the cost to increase exponentially.
-The introduction of a stabilizing controller in the aforementioned literature prevents this phenomenon but by no means we can choose such a controller without knowing the true system parameters.
-To address this issue, we simply implement a verifiable compact set employed by Abeille & Lazaric(2018).
-We have rigorously shown that the concentration between distributions of approximate and the true system parameter converges at the rate of $\tilde O(1/\sqrt{\lambda_{\min}})$ and deduce that $\lambda\_{\min} increases polynomially in time $t$ as the learning proceeds.
-To obtain the property, we inject a noise once in each episode.
-Combining these novel results, it is shown that the state achieves the uniform bound, which is the part where key difficulty lies in when removing the restrictive assumption above.
+  - Relaxing the restrictive assumption in (Ouyang et al., 2019) results in exponential growth of the state norm and escalating costs.
+While introducing a stabilizing controller in prior work mitigates this issue, selecting such a controller without knowledge of the true system parameters is impractical.
+To address this challenge, we employ a verifiable compact set as utilized by (Abeille & Lazaric, 2018).
+Our rigorous analysis demonstrates that the concentration between distributions of approximate and the true system parameter converges at a rate of $\tilde O(1/\sqrt{\lambda_{\min}})$.
+We deduce that $\lambda_{\min}$ increases polynomially over time $t$ as the learning progresses.
+To achieve this, we inject noise once in each episode.
+Combining these novel findings, we demonstrate that the state achieves a uniform bound, a critical aspect where the key difficulty lies in removing the aforementioned restrictive assumption.

+- Q3:

-- Q3: Sampling from a posterior distribution, or Thompson sampling, often requires high computational resources in learning LQR problems.
-The purpose of the implementation of precondition is to alleviate this challenge.
-Though sample complexity for naive ULA is well studied, those for preconditioned ULA are relatively less explored.
-In this paper, we introduce modified stepsize as well as the number of step iterations which leads to an improved computational efficiency.
-Furthermore, our choices of such parameters yield a better regret.
+Sampling from a posterior distribution, such as Thompson sampling, often demands significant computational resources in learning LQR problems.
+The implementation of preconditioning aims to alleviate this challenge.
+While sample complexity for naive ULA is well-studied, those for preconditioned ULA are relatively less explored.
+In our paper, we introduce modified step sizes and the number of step iterations, leading to improved computational efficiency.
+Moreover, our carefully chosen parameters result in better regrets.

 # Reviewer 2